 What’s most enticing about the Wirsching Silvaner is how pleasing the wine feels in the mouth.
 It’s round, silky-smooth and absolutely succulent.
-Although highly sippable on its own, the Silvaner would pair marvelously with anything citrus, shellfish, sushi or spring vegetables.
+Although highly sippable on its own, the Silvaner would pair marvelously with anything citrus, or with shellfish, sushi or spring vegetables.

 I tasted the Wirsching Silvaner 2010 at David Bowler‘s Spring Portfolio Tasting, just a few weeks ago.
 From the very first sip, I thought about pairing it with this farro with sweet peas, fresh herbs and ricotta, a recipe I’d been working on just the week before.
 In an instant I knew I had found the right wine to partner it.

 When I got a chance to try the pairing, my hunch was confirmed.
-The flavors of the wine complemented the sweet peas, lemon-y vinaigrette and fresh herbs effortlessly, its weight stood up to the farro, and its delightful minerality brightened the whole dish.
+The flavors of the wine complemented the sweet peas, lemony vinaigrette and fresh herbs effortlessly; its weight stood up to the farro; and its delightful minerality brightened the whole dish.

 Here’s to all the marvelous flavors that come with spring – and to Wirsching’s delicious Silvaner!